mmmmaja/pressure_model/README.md

 (All of these are explained in more detail in the **setup.py** file)

-### Mesh activation
+### Simulation modes

+There are two simulation modes available in this project:
+- **Interactive Mode** - In this mode user can rotate and inspect the object within the simulation space.
+- **Activation Mode** - This mode enables user to apply the force onto the mesh with selected stimuli.

+Modes are changes by pressing the control key.

 ### Recording data

 Pressure data from the sensors can be record by clicking the "Record" button in the GUI.
 To end the recording, click the **Stop recording** button.
-The csv file containing the data will be saved in the same directory as the project with the unique name with current date and time.
+The csv file containing the data will be saved in the same directory as the project in the folder recordings with the unique name with current date and time.

 ### Choosing sensor output type